1947–48 Minneapolis Lakers season: World Professional Basketball Tournament

-Shortly prior to the NBL Finals, during the days of April 8-11, the Lakers played in the annual World Professional Basketball Tournament in Chicago, with the final eight teams that participated in the event mostly being in the National Basketball League for a change of pace, with the only other professional team competing being the Wilkes-Barre Barons of the American Basketball League (who competed against the Lakers in the quarterfinal round) and the only two independently ran teams being the New York Renaissance and the Bridgeport Newfields, who competed against each other in the quarterfinal round.
+Shortly prior to the NBL Finals, during the days of April 8-11, the Lakers played in the annual World Professional Basketball Tournament in Chicago, with the final eight teams that participated in the event mostly in the final WPBT ever held being in the National Basketball League for a change of pace, with the only other professional team competing being the revived version of the Wilkes-Barre Barons of the American Basketball League (who competed against the Lakers in the quarterfinal round) and the only two independently ran teams being the New York Renaissance and the Bridgeport Newfields, who competed against each other in the quarterfinal round.
 Initially, there was supposed to have been a championship series between the champions of the National Basketball League (which were the Minneapolis Lakers) and the newly-rivaling Basketball Association of America (which were formerly the older rivaling American Basketball League's own Baltimore Bullets, which was also the BAA's original Baltimore Bullets franchise) in 1948, but that ultimately never came to fruition.
 Being considered the favorites, they did not disappoint in the first round, blowing out the original American Basketball League's Wilkes-Barre Barons 98–48.

 In the semifinal round, the Lakers came out on top against a fellow NBL competing team in the Anderson Duffey Packers, 59–56, behind Mikan's 21 points.
 In addition to Mikan, Don Carlson would also score 12 points himself, while Herm Schaefer would pick up 10 points on his end in order for the Lakers to win their semifinal match over Anderson.

-In the final WPBT championship game that was ever held, the Lakers defeated the independently owned and ran New York Renaissance 75–71, behind George Mikan's tournament record 40 points.
-Mikan led all scorers and was named the tournament's Most Valuable Player.
+In the final WPBT championship game that was ever held, the Lakers defeated the independently owned and ran New York Renaissance 75–71, behind George Mikan's tournament record 40 points (breaking a record of 32 points previously set in the 1944 event during the semifinal round by Bob Tough of the Brooklyn Eagles there).
+Mikan led all scorers with 83 points scored in three games played and was named the tournament's Most Valuable Player.
 Along with Mikan, Jim Pollard was named to the All-Tournament First Team.
 This final championship also made the Minneapolis Lakers in their first season under that name become the third and final team to win both the NBL's championship and the WPBT's championship in the same season, joining the Oshkosh All-Stars from the 1941–42 season and the Fort Wayne Zollner Pistons in both 1944 and 1945 as the only NBL teams to claim the same honor that these Lakers had done.